ErikPelli/MiZipGen/README.md

 Calculate A/B keys (MiZip) for a Mifare tag.
 > Based on: https://github.com/iceman1001/proxmark3/blob/master/client/scripts/calc_mizip.lua but rewritten in Java

-To generate the keys use the tester *MizipGenMultiTest.java*, and insert your Mifare tag UID.
+To generate the keys use the tester *MiZipAllTester.java* or download the .jar from [here](https://github.com/ErikPelli/MiZipGen/releases), and insert your Mifare tag UID.
-If you want to use the class as library, view the javadoc.
+If you want to use the class as library, please consult the docs.
-Returned array structure from the class (as JSON):
+To run the .jar executable (tested with Java 12) use:
+> java -jar MiZipGen.jar

+Representative scheme of multidimension array returned from genAllKeys:
 ```
 {
     [
+      "Key A sector 0",
-      "A sector 0",
+      "Key B sector 0",
-      "A sector 1",
-      "A sector 2",
-      "A sector 3",
-      "A sector 4"
     ],
     [
-      "B sector 0",
+      "Key A sector 1",
-      "B sector 1",
+      "Key B sector 1",
+    ],
+    [
+      "Key A sector 2",
-      "B sector 2",
+      "Key B sector 2",
+    ],
+    [
+      "Key A sector 3",
-      "B sector 3",
+      "Key B sector 3",
-      "B sector 4"
+    ],
+    [
+      "Key A sector 4",
+      "Key B sector 4",
     ]
 }
 ```